rehierl/node-tree-outliner/4-extensions/0-0-extensions.md

 That is because due to case 8, a type-2 close modifier can not be generically defined (i.e. independently of the tagged node type).
 Hence, the only generic option available is a type-1 close modifier.
-And because of that, end-marker nodes will not be associated with the section's they close.
+And because of that, end-marker nodes will never be associated with the section's they close.

 Note that this is yet another reason as to why not to associate sectioning nodes with the sections they declare: Because even sectioning nodes can be end marker nodes, associating sectioning nodes with the sections they declare would be inconsistent with the general "close modifier" role.
-That is, because these will be, by default, associated with the parent section of the most significant sections of the to-be-closed sections.
-Consequently, there would have to be a clear reason as to why such a deviation can not be avoided.
-The default case must apply, if there is no such reason.
+That is, because end-marker nodes will be associated with the parent section of the most significant to-be-closed section.
+Consequently, there would have to be a clear reason as to why such an inconsistency can not be avoided.
+The default case has to apply, if such a reason does not exist.

 **CLARIFICATION**
-A section will be closed either by its parent container, or by a subsequent end-marker node.
+A section will either be closed by its parent container, or by an optional end-marker node.

 Consequently, if the section's last top-level node has no next sibling, then the corresponding section was closed by its parent container.
-Otherwise, this next sibling is the section's end-marker node.
+Otherwise, this unassociated next sibling is the section's end-marker node.

 Note that this also allows to easily determine the last top-level node of a non-empty section: (1) the parent container's last child, or (2) the end-marker